USDA-FSA/fsa-design-system/components/switch/index.md

   </script>
 </div>

 The Switch component acts as a way to allow the User to toggle between two mutually exclusive options.
 A Switch behaves similarly to a [Checkbox]({{ site.baseurl }}components/checkbox/) component, but the affect on the system should occur immediately.
-One aspect of the Switch component that provides an additional state is the Inderterminate variation, which allows for an initial "unselected" state.
+One aspect of the Switch component that provides an additional state is the Inderterminate variant, which allows for an initial "unselected" state.

-## Variations
+## Variants

 Switch components are styled with `class="fsa-switch` on the `<label>` tag, and using the `class="fsa-switch__checkbox` on the `<input>` tag.